A Guided tour of the KernScores website

 which is also accessible from the main page on the hyperlink Browse by Collection.

-In the browsing section of the website, you can always view three
+In the browsing section of the website, you can usually view three

 levels of the organization hierarchy at a time, unless the lower levels